ZeinaShreif/Data_Prep/README.md

 * Identified a possible method to combine or bin some of the numerical features.
 I will look at these in more depth later (see Feature Engineering)
 * Identified some features to possibly dismiss.
 This will be determined later (see Feature Selection)
 * Identified Categorical Features that can be concatenated to create a composite feature.

+## <span style = "color:purple">Feature Engineering</span>

+The goal of featrure engineering is to explore relationships between features and between features and target variable in order to generate meaningful new features by transforming, combining, and/or encoding existing ones.

+---

+### 1. Numerical Features

+* **Correlation Analysis**:
+   * Plotted pairwise correlations between numerical variables to identify redundancy and strong associations with the target.
+* **Distribution Plots**:
+   * Used histograms, empirical cumulative distribution functions, violin plots, and pairplots to examine the shape, spread, and overlaps in distributions
+   * Analysed the distributions as a function of the target and other binary features with strong correlation with the target.
+* **Feature Transformations**:
+   * Considered binning continuous variables into intervals based on observed trends
+   * Created combined features and transformed some into binary based on observations showing potential signal
+* **Feature effect on target Predictability**:
+   * Compared the usefulness of the original features and the engineered features on several baseline algorithms (see below)

+---

+### 2. Categorical Features

+* **Low Cardinality Nominal Variables**:
+   * Combined selected features where interactions revealed meaningful separations in the target distribution
+   * Applied one-hot encoding
+* **Low Cardinality Ordinal Variables**:
+   * Transformed selected features into binary variables whenever splits showed potential predictive signal
+   * Treated most as numeric features to respect inherent ordering
+* **High Cardinality Variables**:
+   * Grouped/binned into small number of categories based on observed frequencies and target-driven insights
+   * Tested whether binning improved predictive power across models

+---

+### 3. Model Benchmarking

+To measure the usefulness of engineered features, I tested several baseline algorithms:

+* **Naive Bayes**
+* **Logistic Regression**
+* **LightGBM**
+* **CatBoost**

+Model performance was evaluated using 10-fold cross-validation, using both the mean classification accuracy and standard deviation across folds.